 In 1980s, the hostile takeover was quite popular.
-By Greenmailers we mean that those investors who would like to purchase a bunch of shares of targeted company, which means the target of mergers and acquisitions to threaten a hostile takeover.
+By greenmailers we mean that those investors who would like to purchase a bunch of shares of targeted company, which means the target of mergers and acquisitions to threaten a hostile takeover.
 That would force the existing shareholders, or even management, to buy back their shares at a much higher price or other premium.
 Therefore, the greenmailers can profit lot of money in this way.
 They would go in and buy a bunch of stocks at the low price threaten to take over, therefore, forcing the existing shareholders to buy back the shares at higher price, these people are called the greenmailers.
-So, greenmail is practice of buying enough shares again in the company in order to profit.
+So, greenmailing is practice of buying enough shares again in the company in order to profit.
 Regarding mergers and acquisitions, the company makes greenmail payment as a defensive measure to stop the takeover bid, so, this is how these existing shareholders defend their company to avoid hostile takeover.
 The target company must repurchase the stocks as I said earlier.
-So, most of them were mailed (22’55’’) with highly confident letter from Drexel, I mean, the attackers or the buyers, the highly confident letter was used quite widely by the attackers at that time, especially the letter issued by Drexel.
-This is the kind of a tool that Drexel Burnham Lambert’s corporate finance unit crafted that a promise to raise (23’34’’) necessary debt in time to fulfill buyers’ obligations.
+So, most of them were in with highly confident letter from Drexel, I mean, the attackers or the buyers, the highly confident letter was used quite widely by the attackers at that time, especially the letter issued by Drexel.
+This is the kind of a tool that Drexel Burnham Lambert’s corporate finance unit crafted that promised to raise necessary debt in time to fulfill buyers’ obligations.
 Without the letter, sometimes the buyers wouldn't be able to secure finance and they needed to finish their rate.
-Michael had a reputation for being able to make a market for any bond that is under road (24’00’’).
+Michael had a reputation for being able to make a market for any bond that is on the road.

 Milken not only became the king of the junk bonds, he also made himself a Fortune as well by being the king, he made about $5 million in Drexel at that time, plus other rewards he recruited from his aggressive activities.
 Michael Milken was much earlier than the finance industry.
-But when I joined the finance in the United States, his name was quite popular for a lot of reasons.
+But when I joined the financial industry in the United States, his name was quite popular for a lot of reasons.
 He was a very energetic individual, he worked in New York City, but he wouldn’t live there.
 He lived in Los Angeles, to be exactly in Beverly Hills, flying with his helicopter maybe a couple of times a week to New York, then he would take a lot of reports or investment proposals back home.
 He would read them at home for a long time, and when he come back to the office next morning, he would raise many questions and would understand the deal better than anybody else.
 But in 1989, a federal grand jury indicted Milken on 98 counts of racketeering and fraud.
 The indictment accused Milken of a litany of misconduct, including insider trading, stock parking, basically stock parking is a way to conceal the real owner of the stock while maintaining the appearance of regulatory compliance.
 It's quite popular in New York.
 Some firms would help clients to do this kind of transactions, precisely because a lot of clients do not want to reveal their names and trading for whatever reasons.
-So, he was accused not only the stop parking on insider trading, but also tax evasion, and numerous instances of repayment of illicit profits.
+So, he was accused not only the stock parking on insider trading, but also tax evasion, and numerous instances of repayment of illicit profits.